enter-haken/blog/notes/sandcastle.markdown

         }
     }

-The interface documentation is inherited.
+This code should just work.
-The `Create` method can throw an exception.
+I know this is not performance friendly.
-Therefore the documentation can be added.
+For a demonstration it is just enough.

-As you can see the more concrete the code is, the documentation has to be added.
+As you can see in the [generated result][crudDoc], a more concrete class can inherit a part of the documentation of their base class and interface.
 You must try to write the base documentation as reusable as possible.

 If you like to store a `Customer` on file system, the classes can look like following.

-First a `Person` is needed.
+First a kind of `Person` is needed.
 It can be assumed, that in a bigger application this class is a base class for human like entities (e.g. Customer, Employee, Manager ...).

     namespace SandcastleTest.Generic.POCO